Arvatel/GameDevHomeworks/README.md

 	3. One point light in the middle above the scene (adjust range and intensity)
 6. Create “HelloWorld” script and add it to some scene object (verify its peration in console tab)
 7. Create a class called player with the following structure:
-	a.
-Properties:
+	1. Properties:
-		i.
-Public Position : Vector3
+		1. Public Position : Vector3
-		ii.
-Private Health : Int
+		2. Private Health : Int
-	b.
-Functions:
+	2. Functions:
-		i. updateHealth( int delta)
+		1. updateHealth( int delta)
-		ii.
-This function updates health by taking the delta (change) to the health iii.
-Make it print “player died” in the console if health drops to 0
+		2. This function updates health by taking the delta (change) to the health
+		3. Make it print “player died” in the console if health drops to 0
 8. Make code that every 2 secs the following happens:
-	a.
-Player’s position property is changed to a random value
+	1. Player’s position property is changed to a random value
-	b.
-Player's health is decreased by a random value using the updateHealth function.
+	2. Player's health is decreased by a random value using the updateHealth function.
-	c.
-(Comment: add script to a scene object, use “Update” method and “Time” object to track time.)
+	3. (Comment: add script to a scene object, use “Update” method and “Time” object to track time.)

 ## Homework 2

 1. Add to your FPS game project (started in HW1)
-	a.
-“Player” object (adjust “Capsule” object that was added in HW1)
+	1. “Player” object (adjust “Capsule” object that was added in HW1)
-	b.
-“MouseLookX” script (for horizontal mouse look)
+	2. “MouseLookX” script (for horizontal mouse look)
-	c.
-“MouseLookY” script (for vertical mouse look)
+	3. “MouseLookY” script (for vertical mouse look)
 	d.
 “FPSInput” script (for character movement using keyboard)
 2. Add fixed axis rotation to some custom element of your scene
 3. Add complex movement of some custom element of your scene (more complex than rotation